 In this latest systematic review, people having a first episode of psychosis were three times more likely to be smokers than nonsmokers.

 Based on their findings, the authors questioned the “self-medication” theory and proposed instead that nicotine may be having an effect that creates the conditions for psychosis, possibly on the dopamine system.

 Dopamine is the neurotransmitter that helps to control the brain’s “pleasure and reward centers.”
-Scientists now know that smoking feels pleasurable because nicotine causes dopamine to be released into the brain.
+Scientists now know that smoking feels pleasurable because nicotine

 Part of the reason why the authors of The Lancet study believe that the dopamine system may play a role in driving the link between daily smoking and psychosis is because studies have shown that smokers are less likely to get Parkinson’s disease.

 While Parkinson’s disease is characterized by a lack of dopamine, schizophrenia is thought to be “the opposite of Parkinson’s,” in that some scientists believe that its symptoms are caused by an excess of dopamine.

 In the tobacco study, the researchers analyzed data from 6,081 individuals who were part of the 1986 birth cohort of Northern Finland.
 Participants who were 15–16 years old in 1986 answered questions on psychotic experiences and whether they used drugs or alcohol.
 They were then followed until they reached the age of 30.